Why use nautical miles and knots in sailing?

 Making a grid…

 We all have heard about a “grid reference”.
-To know where we are on a map we need a grid system that can pinpoint our location or the location of things so we know the relationship between where we are and where we need to go.
-Having criss-cross lines on a map will do that job nicely as long as we can understand what these lines are called and understand the relative distance between them.
+To know where we are on a map or a chart we need a grid system that can pinpoint our location or the location of things so we know the relationship between where we are and where we need to go.
+Having criss-cross lines on a map or chart will do that job nicely as long as we can understand what these lines are called and understand the relative distance between them.

 Obviously, our globe is round(ish) and not a flat map so we need to adjust for this.
 How we do this is another story for another time…

-So let’s put some names to these lines now…
+So let’s put some names to these grid lines now…

 3. What is meant by latitude?